 These dangers can seem unlikely but they pose a real risk to people and property, with fires able to take hold quickly.

-The cooking and fire safety best practices are simple changes that we can all make to ensure that we are safer in the kitchen.
+There are several fire safety best practices that we can all make to ensure that we are safer in the kitchen, including:

-• Keep children and pets supervised while in the cooking area, it is easy for mistakes and accidents to happen
+- Keep children and pets supervised in the cooking area.

-• Make sure none of your clothing, hair, or tea towels etc can dangle over the hob
+- Make sure none of your clothing, hair or tea towels can dangle over the hob

-There are many ways to protect yourself, your family, and your home.
+The examples above relate to the kitchen and cooking specifically, but there are many ways to protect yourself, your family and your home.

-You can find a full list of our recommended fire safety equipment for your home here but there are a range of options and solutions that suit every household.
+You can find a full list of our recommended fire safety equipment for your home here, but there are a range of options and solutions that suit every household and budget.

 These changes and practices may seem small, but they can pay dividends in the future.